kragleh/NoEnderChests/README.md

 ## Permissions

  - nodenderchests.bypass - Bypasses the plugin and lets the player access their chest contents.
+(Customizable)